• Skip to primary navigation

 This is an overview of the recipe.
 The full instructions are below in the recipe card.

-Step 2: Saute the sausage meat until all browned.
-Remove sausage and set aside.
-Drain off any excess fat from the pan
+Step 2: Saute the sausage meat until browned.
+Remove sausage and add to the egg mixture.
+Remove all but 1 Tablespoon of grease in the pan to saute vegetables.

-Step 5: Pour the sausage mixture evenly into the prepared casserole dish.
+Step 5: Pour the egg mixture evenly into the prepared casserole dish.

-Step 10: Remove the casserole from the oven.
-Let it sit for a few minutes.
-Slice and enjoy!
+Remove the casserole from the oven.
+Let it sit for a 5 minutes.
+Slice and serve with additional shredded cheese and fresh herbs, optional.

 Storage

-Leftovers can be stored in an airtight covered container for 2 days.
+Leftovers can be stored in a covered airtight container for 2 days.

 Freezer Instructions: